marianabritoazevedo/data-structure-ii/network_with_wikipedia/README.md

 Before checking the results, it is important to understand what these concepts mean:

-*  __Degree centrality__: checks the number of connections (neighbors) of a node according to the number of nodes in the graph
+*  __Degree centrality__: checks the number of connections (neighbors) of a node according to the number of nodes in the network;
 *  __Closeness centrality__: checks the average distance of a node to all other nodes.
 Thus, if the value of this metric is small for a certain node, it means that this node is farther from all other nodes in the network.
 *  __Betweenness centrality__: checks the position of a node on the shortest path.
-That is, if I am analyzing node i, among all the shortest paths from node j to node h, how many of these paths does node i form part of?
+That is, if I am analyzing `node i`, among all the shortest paths from `node j` to `node h`, how many of these paths does `node i` form part of?
 *  __Eigenvector centrality__: checks the importance of a node based on the importance of its neighbors, that is, it checks whether a given node has important neighbors.